Nations seeking Assad's exit struggle to produce a plan

 By John Irish and Amena Bakr

-UNITED NATIONS Western and Arab states demanding Syrian President Bashar al-Assad's exit are under pressure to produce a plan to make that happen, but their unwillingness to act outside a deadlocked U.N.
+UNITED NATIONS, Sept 27 Western and Arab states demanding Syrian President Bashar al-Assad's exit are under pressure to produce a plan to make that happen, but their unwillingness to act outside a deadlocked U.N.
 Security Council leaves them looking fractured and powerless.

 Foreign ministers and senior diplomats from the "Friends of Syria" - a group that includes the United States, France, Saudi Arabia and Turkey - are due to meet in New York on the sidelines of the U.N.
 General Assembly on Friday.